alexUXUI/personal-blog/src/pages/blog/transducers.md

     .map(divideByFour)
 ```

-This `.chain` syntax sure is readable and friendly on the eyes, but as with some FP techniques, there are some performance concerns about doing it this way.
+This `.chain` syntax is readable and friendly on the eyes, but there are some performance concerns about doing it this way.

 What's the problem?

-The problem is that every time we use `.map` in the example above, we are creating a new copy of the `data` array.
+The problem is that every time we use `.map` in the example above, we create a new copy of the `data` array.

-Given an input of `[1,2,3]` in the example program above, three new arrays are being created `[2,4,6]`, `[6,12,24]` and `[1.5, 3, 6]
+Given an input of `[1,2,3]` in the example program above, three new arrays would be created `[2,4,6]`, `[6,12,24]` and `[1.5, 3, 6]`.
+Now, imagine if that array was 10k items long.

+Transducers to the rescue!

+Transducers solve the memory problem of 3 arrays by only iterating over the collection one time, and running multiple functions on each item.
+Rather than iterating over the collection three times, only  running one function on each item.

+How does the transducer run more than one function and still be reusable?

-iterating over a collection and applying a transform function, which is composed of serval operations, one each element in the collection.
+Transducers use a transform function, which is composed of serval operations, on each element in the collection.
+This is sometimes called xform.

-more reusable way of executing multiple operations on a single values in a collection.

-The idea behind executing multiple operations on a single element at a time is that

-rather than mapping over and array `3` times and performing a `single operation` each time, a transducer will map over the array `1` time and apply all `three operations` on each array element.

-Pretty cool, huh?

-Your program will be more memory efficient as well because with the .chain syntax of .map, .filter and .reduce, javascript must return a new copy of the array in an intermediary collection.

-But with transducers, only one new collection is created.
+In summary:

-Basically, Transducers are a functional technique for transforming a collection of data.
+Transducers are a functional technique for transforming a collection of data.

 >This collection of data can be any functor data type.
 A functor is a data type that implements `.map`.
 Array's are functors: `[1,2,3].map(console.log)`.